 The most applicable filing status must be ascertained first; this is followed by a determination of all income sources and qualified deductions.
 These steps result in the calculation of taxable income, but there will be additional workflows to figure out if the overall tax liability can be lowered by means of credits such as education, healthcare, and child care in the case of individual tax returns.

-Tax rates are currently 21% on taxable income for US corporations.
+Tax rates are currently 21% on taxable income for US C Corporations, whereas S Corporations and Partnerships remain “flow through” entities and are not subject to Federal tax.

 The process is different for business entities because of matters related to equipment, depreciation, payroll, and quite a few others; nonetheless, the common denominator crucial to tax calculation will always be the determination of taxable income.
 You can read our article explaining US corporate tax rates.